nautikasupport/mdtool/README.md

 - **User-selected file read/write** — so you can open and save your markdown files.
 - **Outgoing connections** — required by macOS for WebKit to render the preview; no actual network requests are made by the app.

-If you have any questions about privacy, open an issue in this repository or contact **support@nautika.app**.
+If you have any questions about privacy, open an issue in this repository.

 Last updated: 2026-04-07